 Article VI – Officers

-The officers of the Board shall be a President, a President Elect, a Secretary and a Treasurer.
+The officers of the Board shall be a President, a Secretary and a Treasurer.

 All Trustees shall be elected at the annual business meeting to serve a term of three years of service on the Executive Board.